huntergps/handbook-docs/Fuse/01 - Getting Started.md

 > ### Desktop

 Starting a preview of your project on your desktop can be done in a couple of ways.
 If you have Sublime Text 3 installed with the supported plugin, you can right click on the UX-file and select "Begin Fuse preview" and select the "Local" option.
-Preview will the open the simulator, and it will sync automatically as you edit your files.
+Preview will open the simulator, and it will sync automatically as you edit your files.

 Alternatively, you can navigate on the command line to your project root directory and type `fuse preview`.

 You can read more about starting Fuse preview on the desktop here: https://www.fusetools.com/developers/guides/previewandexport/toolpreview

 ## Export